 Salisbury Cathedral Font

 Water is the predominant feature of this work, its surface reflecting and extending the surrounding architecture, while four smooth filaments of water pass through spouts at each of the four corners of a bronze vessel and disappear through a bronze grating set into the floor.
+See video footage here.
 The base is clad in Purbeck stone.
 Here two contrasting aspects of water are woven seamlessly together: stillness expressed in the reflecting surface, and the flow and movement though the spouts expressing its essential life giving properties.

 The shape was developed from a square footprint.
 A cruciform shape is created by scooping out radiused sections of the four sides.
 This immediately accentuates the directional flow of water, channelling it towards the corners which at the same time provide obvious and natural positioning withing the embrace of the bronze vessel for priest an candidate for baptism.

 The font was consecrated by the Archbishop of Canterbury on 28th September 2008.
 Until recently, Salisbury Cathedral had no permanently installed font.
 The move to procure a permanent font for Salisbury was initiated by the then Canon Treasurer June Osborne, who has gone on to become Dean of Salisbury.

 During this decade, I installed a series of my own works at the North Porch Crossing which was the chosen location for the font.
 For the first one in 2001, I a trapezoidal tray echoed the shape of St Osmond's tomb.
 This was a temporary installation, primarily aimed towards demonstrating the immense potential of reflection of the surrounding architecture in still water within the Cathedral.